 Flashgun vs Shotgun

-What started with an innocent purchase on the outskirts of Kashgar’s bustling cattle market, ended with a full-frontal shotgun submission in the farthest reaches of China’s western borderlands.
+What started with an innocent purchase on the outskirts of Kashgar’s bustling cattle market, ended with a shotgun submission in the farthest reaches of China’s western borderlands.

-Fumbling in my pocket for a few hundred RMB, I eagerly bought the largest knife I could lay my hands on – a stunning 30cm machete that would replace my old and weary Gerber.
-I ran a hand along the sharp blade, my fingers following the contours of an inscription towards the hilt; Mumin.
+Fumbling in my pocket for a few hundred RMB, I eagerly bought the largest knife I could lay my hands on – a stunning 30cm machete that would fitfully replace my old and weary Gerber.
+I ran a hand along the sharp blade, my fingers following the contours of the inscription towards the hilt; Mumin.
 A fine purchase indeed.

-As a precaution I placed the sheathed blade in my portable flash case – a matte-black Pelicase that might have gone unnoticed if it wasn’t so plain and innocent looking.
+As a precaution, I placed the sheathed blade in my portable flash case – a matte-black Pelicase that might have gone unnoticed if it wasn’t so plain and innocent looking.
 And that was that, onward we rode without a second thought to the stashed purchase.
-It wasn’t until we were entering the borderlands of Tashkurgan, China’s very own Wild West frontier town, only a few miles short of the Pakistani border crossing, that I might have thought to hide it a bit better.
+It wasn’t until we were entering the borderlands of Tashkurgan, China’s very own Wild West frontier a few miles short of the Pakistani border crossing, that I might have thought to hide it a bit better.

 Police checkpoints are common in this area of China.
 Every 100 or so miles you get out the car and wait for 30 minutes to cross, nothing too stressful or dramatic.
 However in recent days there had been a serious domestic plane hijacking from Urumqi to Hotan by a couple of “extremist” Uighurs who wanted to make a point, so the Han Chinese were rather jittery.
 We didn’t know this fact at the time but it probably explained the shotguns aimed at our car as we approached a remote and desolate checkpoint overlooking the desert.
 We shut off the engine and stepped out the car with nothing but sand, cliffs and a tiny shack full of heavily armed grunts for company.